 IS THERE ANYTHING ELSE?

 Yes!
 Once you've discovered your inner Sufferlandrian and you're serious about improving your power on the bike, then you need to look at our training plans.
-Designed in collaboration with our partners at APEX Coaching, these plans take the guesswork out of how and when to Suffer, when to rest and recover (and even when to get a massage or clean your bike).
+Designed by the elite coaches at SUF Coaching, these plans take the guesswork out of how and when to Suffer, when to rest and recover (and even when to get a massage or clean your bike).
 The plans can be done exclusively indoors, but if the weather's nice outside then you can go out into the great outdoors as well, we suppose...

 Now, believe it or not, we haven't even scratched the surface!
 I haven't even had to chance to tell you about pain shakes, our national anthem, what the heck IWBMATTKYT means...
 There'll be time for that, but right now, the only thing you should be asking is: